Offset price rises in your packaging

 So now your margins are even more squeezed.
-How will you let your customers know that the inevitable passing on these costs will happen again?
-Is it going to impact your company’s profitability this year (and your bonus)?
+How will you let your customers know that the inevitable passing on of these costs will happen again?
+Will it impact your company’s profitability this year (and your bonus)?

 Is it going to mean searching for a new supplier again?

 If the above sounds familiar, you are not alone.
 Prices (across a wide range of products, services and materials) are rising across the board, and packaging costs are no exception.

-However, there are in fact a number of ways you can beat the packaging price increases (without begging your supplier)
+However, there are, in fact, several ways you can beat the packaging price increases (without begging your supplier).

 Packaging price increases are nearly always tied to the costs of raw materials.
 When these go up, so does the cost of your packaging.

-Problem is, the cost of paper – the main material for a huge range of packaging products, including corrugated cardboard – has risen significantly.
+The problem is the cost of paper – the primary material for a vast range of packaging products, including corrugated cardboard – has risen significantly.

-If you listen to the paper merchants raising the prices, they cite a perfect storm of increasingly strong demand, their own raw material (or input) costs going up, widely reported inflationary pressures (manufacturing paper is very energy intensive), and the pound’s weakness is all playing a part.
+If you listen to the paper merchants raising the prices, they cite a perfect storm of factors.
+Increasingly strong demand, their raw material (or input) costs going up, widely reported inflationary pressures (manufacturing paper is very energy intensive), and the pound’s weakness is all playing a part.

-Effectively, more goods and more demand means more corrugated packaging required – driving up prices.
+Effectively, more goods and more demand equals more corrugated packaging required – driving up prices.

-When you add in other factors, such as high demand in the Far East (that sees paper merchants selling locally rather than incurring the expense of shipping to Europe), plus the uncertainties surrounding Brexit, it all adds up to create significant price pressures.
+When you add in other factors, such as high demand in the Far East (that sees paper merchants selling locally rather than incurring the expense of shipping to Europe), plus remaining difficulties surrounding Brexit, it all adds up to create significant price pressures.

 As a result, the average cost of packaging is rising.